cs2dsb/rust-web-deploy-scripts/readme.md

 * Make a new repositiory for containing your deployment
   * Change to the directory you want to contain the new deployment repo (not including the new repo dir)
   * Run `deployments/new-deployment-repo.sh`
-    * Fetched the script: `wget -O new-deployment-repo.sh https://raw.githubusercontent.com/cs2dsb/rust-web-deploy-scripts/main/deployments/new-deployment-repo.sh`
+    * Fetched the script: `wget -O new-deployment-repository.sh https://raw.githubusercontent.com/cs2dsb/rust-web-deploy-scripts/main/deployments/new-deployment-repository.sh`
-    * Make it executable `chmod +x ./new-deployment-repo.sh`
+    * Make it executable `chmod +x ./new-deployment-repository.sh`
-    * Run it with the new deployment/project name `./new-deployment-repo.sh my-amazing-project-deployment`
+    * Run it with the new deployment/project name `./new-deployment-repository.sh my-amazing-project-deployment`
     * It will:
       * create the dir under the current directory
       * initialize a git repo there